Eggs (Oh No Ono album): Recording

 The album was recorded over nine months in four different locations across Europe.
 The bass and drums were recorded first, on a farm on the island of Møn, which allowed the band to record natural sounds to incorporate into their songs.
 The band would also take shifts sleeping and recording the album.

 The band also traveled to Sweden to record strings, a church in Copenhagen to record organ, and then finally recorded in the Beelitz-Heilstätten hospital complex.

 Cover and artwork

 The album was released initially in a completely white CD sleeve with an embossed 11 x 9 grid of zeroes, with the album and band name placed within the grid.
-Inside this sleeve was a jewel case with a black cover and an digitally-altered photograph of two faces and aquatic animals.
+Inside this sleeve was a jewel case with a black cover and a digitally-altered photograph of two faces and aquatic animals.
 The vinyl edition of the album, which was released on 8 February 2010 on Leaf would use the latter photograph for the cover.

 The album's CD design was nominated for a Grammy Award for Best Recording Package in 2011.